danilovipoint/YelpGMaps/README.md

-# YelpGMaps
+# YGMaps
-Yelp Fusion API and Google Maps in Demo Project for iOS

-This applications is developed for demonstration purposes.
-Application is developed in iPoint LLC.
+This applications is developed in iPoint LLC.
 Our site is www.ipoint-consulting.com.
 Displayed data is getting from https://www.yelp.com and Yelp Fusion API is used for requesting data.
 Google Maps are used for displaying data on the map.